CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-3.md

 ## Here is what you will learn ##

 - Familiarize with the various messaging solutions in Azure
-- Use Azure Storage Queues for message queuing
-- Use Azure Service Bus for guaranteed ordering of messages and pub/sub scenarios
+- Use Azure Service Bus for pub/sub scenarios (Consumer/Producer pattern)
--
+- Use Azure Logic Apps to subscribe to topics and process them

 ## Azure Service Bus Publish / Subscriber Pattern ##